nathaniel-o/uc_ensemble/nso/anTODOS.md

 - [ ] on Filtered Gallery , carousel imgs too large

-# 17 NOVEMBER 25
 - [ ] Carousel would benice to fill with alternat images
 - [ ] confirm srcset enhancement associates photos with their posts?
 - [ ] can this easily segue into loadRandomFirst functionality expand of ucOneDrinkAllImages
 - [ ] Carousel : correct #  slides (hid counter for now)  |  Duplicate slides not fixed yet

+# 21 NOVEMBER 25
+- [ ] Resolve : Search bar broke on live site .
 - [ ] Filtered Gallery=has Category styling ?

+# 17 NOVEMBER 25
-- [ ] Resolve : 2nd carousel doesn't filter  |  this was  because of missing data-drink-category attribute on Carousel lvl 1 images.
+- [X] Resolve : 2nd carousel doesn't filter  |  this was  because of missing data-drink-category attribute on Carousel lvl 1 images.  |  All set took too long to confirm.
+Second carousel always has # of results in clicked imgs' category.
-- [ ] Resolve : Search bar broke on live site .
 - [X] add attributes to filter Carousel by category as default (HTML/JS for now.)

 # 16 NOVEMBER 25